Information for Students Who are Enrolled for a Dickinson Degree

 Withdrawal from a Course with a "W" grade

-A student may withdraw from a course until 4:00 PM on the last day of classes for the semester.
+A student may withdraw from a course until 4:00 PM eleven college business days before the first Reading Day.
 The option to withdraw from a course and the use of "W" grades without prior review and approval by the Subcommittee on Academic Standards is limited to two courses during a student's Dickinson career.
-Course withdrawal is accomplished by completing the Course Withdrawal Form and submitting to the Registrar's Office by the deadline .
-A request for a course withdrawal after 4:00 PM on the last day of classes for the semester or for more than the allotted two courses will require a petition to the Subcommittee on Academic Standards for an Exception to Academic Policy or Deadline (See Student Petition information for detailed instructions).
+Course withdrawal is accomplished by completing the Course Withdrawal Form and submitting to the Registrar's Office by the deadline.
+A request for a course withdrawal after 4:00 PM eleven college business days before the first Reading Day or for more than the allotted two courses will require a petition to the Subcommittee on Academic Standards for an Exception to Academic Policy or Deadline (See Student Petition information for detailed instructions).

 Students may petition the Subcommittee on Academic Standards to withdraw from a course for health reasons.
 (To do so, students will complete the Request for a Withdrawal for Health Reasons.)
 If granted, a grade of "W" will be posted to the student's record, but will not count as one of the two withdrawals mentioned above.

-Any authorized course withdrawal will be indicated by the entry of a "W" grade in the student's record.
-(NOTE: Withdrawal is not an option for physical education courses.)
+Any authorized course withdrawal will be indicated by the entry of a "W" grade in the student's record (NOTE: Students cannot use a course withdrawal for first-year seminar courses.).
 A course withdrawal for any reason does not affect a student's full-time status but is considered a course attempted, but not completed and may affect a student's satisfactory quantitative progress toward the degree (see Academic Expectations Section below).

 Professors evaluate student achievement by the traditional means of written comments on papers and exams as well as by assigning letter grades.
 They are also available to students for individual conferences, to answer questions or discuss complaints, and just to talk further about some important matter raised in class.
 Faculty report an evaluation of student performance twice each semester.
-At mid-semester (Roll Call), the following grades are reported for all students: "S" indicating satisfactory achievement to date (normally, work of "C" quality or above), "U" indicating unsatisfactory achievement (normally, work of "C-" or below), "I" indicating incomplete work outstanding, and "NE" indicating no evaluation made by the faculty member (applicable to an entire course or section).
-These roll call grades are available to students via the college Website and are sent to advisers and serve as a useful benchmark for progress; however, they do not become part of the student's permanent record.
+At mid-semester (Roll Call), the following grades are reported for all students: "S" indicating satisfactory achievement to date (normally, work of "C" quality or above), "U" indicating unsatisfactory achievement (normally, work of "C-" or below) and "I" indicating incomplete work outstanding.
+These roll call grades are available to students via the college Website and are sent to advisors and serve as a useful benchmark for progress; however, they do not become part of the student's permanent record.
 At the end of each semester final grades are reported which become part of the student's permanent record.
 Once a grade has been reported to the Registrar's Office, it may not be changed unless the change has been requested by the instructor and approved by the Provost/Dean of the College.
 Students who think that a final grade may be inaccurate should begin by contacting the professor as soon as possible.
 If the professor confirms that a calculation or data entry error has occurred, the professor will submit a grade change request to the Provost/Dean of the College.
 This request must be submitted no later than Roll Call of the subsequent semester.

-Students who, after requesting and receiving from the faculty member a detailed explanation of a grade, think that an assigned grade represents unfair or capricious grading should contact the Department Chairperson who will investigate the charge and report findings to the Provost/Dean of the College for further action.
+Students who, after requesting and receiving from the faculty member a detailed explanation of a grade, think that an assigned grade represents unfair or capricious grading should contact the department chair who will investigate the charge and report findings to the Provost/Dean of the College for further action.

 Most coursework, independent study, and independent research work are graded on an A through F grading scale incorporating pluses and minuses.
 A student's cumulative average is based on letter grades received in Dickinson courses and at other colleges in the Central Pennsylvania Consortium (Franklin and Marshall and Gettysburg).
 Two other grading options, pass/fail and credit/no credit, exist and are explained below.